 Records of corrective action shall generally not be considered for purposes of future corrective action, provided there are no further corrective actions for the same conduct or a pattern of misconduct during the applicable retention period.
 Prior to relying on a pattern of misconduct for escalated disciplinary action, the Employer will negotiate with the Union.

-Disciplinary actions, other than specific terms within a last chance agreement, shall be nullified after six (6) months for documented verbal counseling and written reprimand, and twelve (12) months for suspensions and above.
+Corrective action, other than specific terms within a last chance agreement, shall remain active for the following:

+- Six (6) months for documented verbal counseling and written reprimand - Twelve (12) months for suspensions and above.